MentalPower/twemproxy_old/README.md

        - 127.0.0.1:11214:100000
        - 127.0.0.1:11215:1

-Finally, to make writing syntactically correct configuration file easier, nutcracker provides a command-line argument -t or --test-conf that can be used to test the YAML configuration file for any syntax error.
+Finally, to make writing syntactically correct configuration file easier, twemproxy provides a command-line argument -t or --test-conf that can be used to test the YAML configuration file for any syntax error.

 ## Observability

-Observability in nutcracker is through logs and stats.
+Observability in twemproxy is through logs and stats.

-Nutcracker exposes stats at the granularity of server pool and servers per pool through the stats monitoring port.
+twemproxy exposes stats at the granularity of server pool and servers per pool through the stats monitoring port.
 The stats are essentially JSON formatted key-value pairs, with the keys corresponding to counter names.
 By default stats are exposed on port 22222 and aggregated every 30 seconds.
 Both these values can be configured on program start using the -c or --conf-file and -i or --stats-interval command-line arguments respectively.

-Logging in nutcracker is only available when nutcracker is built with logging enabled.
-By default logs are written to stderr.
-Nutcracker can also be configured to write logs to a specific file through the -o or --output command-line argument.
-On a running nutcracker, we can turn log levels up and down by sending it SIGTTIN and SIGTTOU signals respectively and reopen log files by sending it SIGHUP signal.
+Logging in twemproxy is only available when twemproxy is built with logging enabled.
+By default logs are written to stderr. twemproxy can also be configured to write logs to a specific file through the -o or --output command-line argument.
+On a running twemproxy, we can turn log levels up and down by sending it SIGTTIN and SIGTTOU signals respectively and reopen log files by sending it SIGHUP signal.

 ## Deployment

-If you are deploying nutcracker in production, you might consider reading through the [recommendation document](https://github.com/twitter/twemproxy/blob/master/notes/recommendation.md) to understand the parameters you could tune in nutcracker to run it efficiently in the production environment.
+If you are deploying twemproxy in production, you might consider reading through the [recommendation document](https://github.com/twitter/twemproxy/blob/master/notes/recommendation.md) to understand the parameters you could tune in twemproxy to run it efficiently in the production environment.

 ## Users
 + [Pinterest](http://pinterest.com/)